yanamal/dog-bed/index.md

 For this bed, I ended up using some white fabric for the face and feet, scraps of black fabric for the eyes, and scraps of red fabric for the mouth.

-I also used some weird padding? stiffening? fabric inside the ear edges to keep them from being too floppy.
-I can't figure out what it's called and where I got it, though.
+I also used something that I'm pretty sure is called "3D mesh spacer fabric" inside the ear edges to keep the ears from being too floppy.

 </details>